-- (1) we model view selection as an integer-programming (IP) problem and give references to similar IP structures in the literature (Section 3), - (2) we use standard IP-solver software (CPLEX [30] with an AMPL interface [16]) to solve optimally realistic-size instances of the problem on the popular TPC-H benchmark [37] and on real data in the Sloan Digital Sky Survey (SDSS) dataset [35] (Sections 4-6), - (3) we study the limits of our approach for two versions of the view-selection problem, determined by whether the table for the view resulting from joining all the base relations (we call this view raw-data view) is part of the solution (Sections 3 and 5),

-(4) we experimentally compare our method with a leading heuristic approach in the field [21], and theoretically analyze the worst-case performance of that approach (Section 6).
+- (1) we model view selection as an integer-programming (IP) problem and give references to similar IP structures in the literature (Section 3), - (2) we use standard IP-solver software (CPLEX [29] with an AMPL interface [15]) to solve optimally realistic-size instances of the problem on the popular TPC-H benchmark [36] and on real data in the Sloan Digital Sky Survey (SDSS) dataset [34] (Sections 4-6), - (3) we study the limits of our approach for two versions of the view-selection problem, determined by whether the table for the view resulting from joining all the base relations (we call this view raw-data view) is part of the solution (Sections 3 and 5), and - (4) we experimentally compare our method with a leading heuristic approach in the field [20], and theoretically analyze the worst-case performance of that approach (Section 6).

-In our experiments, which we report in Sections 5 and 6, we solved hundreds of problem instances, both on TPC-H data [37] and on the SDSS dataset [35].
-The problem instances we solved used both randomly generated query workloads and workloads of queries related by an ancestor-descendant relationship4 in the sense of [21].
+In our experiments we solved hundreds of problem instances, both on TPC-H data [36] and on the SDSS dataset [34].
+The problem instances used both randomly generated query workloads and queries related by an ancestor-descendant relationship in the sense of [20].